MR

 What are Life Settlements in Canada?

-A life settlement also called a viatical settlement, is when you (the insured) sell your life insurance policy to another person (a third party) for an amount that is less than the death benefit but more than the cash surrender value.
+A life settlement, also known as a viatical settlement, involves selling your life insurance policy to a third party for an amount that falls between the death benefit and the cash surrender value.

-For example, suppose you are 70 years old and have a $50,000 permanent life insurance policy with a $100 monthly premium that you can no longer afford because you have money issues.
+Let’s break it down with an example: Imagine you’re 70 years old and hold a $50,000 permanent life insurance policy with a $100 monthly premium.
+However, you can no longer afford the premiums due to financial difficulties.

 Are Life Settlements Legal in Canada?
 Can I Sell My Life Insurance Policy In Canada?